BLACK SHEEP GATHERING RULES

 - Awards: Ribbons awarded to 6th place.
 Prizes awarded for Champion and Reserve Champion male and female of each lot.

-- ALL sheep entered must be registered with their appropriate association.
+- ALL sheep entered must be registered with their appropriate association with the exception of Shetland lambs under the age of 12 months.
 Proper registration is required for show participation.
-If exhibitor’s breed association does not allow animals to be registered until a certain age, then exhibitor must bring a certificate from the association stating that the entered animal is eligible for registration.
-If exhibitor’s breed association allows registration of the animals that are brought to the show, then they must be registered.
-No exceptions to this rule.
-You may fill in “pending” under registration number on entry form.
+In the case of unregistered Shetland lambs, sire and dam's papers must be presented.
+If exhibitor's breed association does not allow animals to be registered until a certain age, then exhibitor must bring a certificate from the association stating that the entered animal is eligible for registration.
+If exhibitor's breed association allows registration of the animals that are brought to the show, then they must be registered.
+You may fill in "pending" under registration number on entry form.
 However, animals must be registered upon arrival at the show; registration certificates will be inspected upon check-in.
-Ear tags with Scrapie numbers are required
+Ear tags with Scrapie numbers are required.

-- Animals entered in the show or sale must have been legally transferred into the exhibitors’ name at least 30 days prior to the show.
+- Animals entered in the show or sale must have been legally transferred into the exhibitors' name at least 30 days prior to the show.
 An exhibitor is defined as a farm or an individual.
 Two people using the same farm name are still one exhibitor.
-Animals must be properly registered in the exhibitors’ name, which must also be the owner’s name stated on the registration papers.
-An exception to this rule is junior exhibitors who should enter under their individual name regardless of farm name.
+Animals must be properly registered in the exhibitors' name, which must also be the owner's name stated on the registration papers.
+If a family farm is involved, it may read farm name, but must also include the junior exhibitor's name on the animal's registrations papers.

 - All goats must be registered with their appropriate association.
 Proper registration is required for show participation.
 White Angora goats will be judged according to the American Angora Goat Breeders Association Standards.
 Colored Angora goats will be judged according to Colored Angora Goat Breeders Association standards.
 To boost entries, we have opened the registered white Angora Goat Show to include animals registered with either AAGBA or CAGBA.

 - Individual animals may be shown in ONLY one lot, including Junior Show lots.
 An exhibitor may enter only two sheep or goats per class.
+The exception will be the new yearling Angora goat class (4A and 9A).
 (See above for exceptions to this rule.)
 Each class must have at least two exhibitors and three animals entered or it may be deleted.
 (Entries in deleted classes will be moved to other classes.
-Entries will not be returned once accepted.)
+Entry fees will not be returned once accepted.)

 - All animals must be sound and healthy and free of external parasites.
 Show and sale entries must be under two years of age except for Angora goat does and bucks entered in the aged doe and aged buck classes.
 The Black Sheep Gathering committee reserves the right to require the removal of any animal judged unhealthy or unfit to be displayed.
 This includes animals not sheared in the last 365 days or any animal whose fleece is deemed unfit for exhibit.